Bibi Trial: ‘Shish-Kebab’ Was Code for PM’s On-Demand Positive Press Orders

 “The relationship between Netanyahu and the co-defendants became currency, something that could be traded,” Ben-Ari told the court.
 “This currency could distort a public servant’s judgment.”

-On the witness stand, former Walla CEO Ilan Yeshua described a management fracas in which he lost editor after editor as they grasped that they had become mere peons in a grand plan engineered by Netanyahu, who denies all charges.
+On the witness stand, former Walla CEO Ilan Yeshua described a management fracas in which he lost editor after editor after they grasped that they had become mere pawns in a grand plan engineered by Netanyahu, who denies all charges.

 A few tidbits emanated from the testimony, which has been hotly anticipated in Israel.